facebookarchive/augmented-traffic-control/Setup.md

 ### Django Webapp Setup

-ATC's Interfaces are written on [Django REST Framework](http://www.django-rest-framework.org/), so they require a `django` webapp to work correctly.
+ATC's Interfaces are written with [Django](https://www.djangoproject.com/), so they require a `django` webapp to work correctly.

 To create and setup this webapp you will need the `django` python package: